9 Signs You’re Not Eating Enough

 Hormones are crucial for maintaining the equilibrium of energy sources.
 Your body will retain excess nutrients as fat if you consume more than it requires.
 Conversely, you will lose weight if you eat less.
-Because they lose their appetite, elderly adults frequently consume less than their bodies require.
+In older adults, appetite may decrease, leading them to eat less than their body needs.
 Even very mild physical tasks, like walking or climbing stairs, can wear them out at that point.

 2. Hair Loss

 Hair loss can be upsetting emotionally, frequently causing worry, physical discomfort, and a clear decline in self-esteem.
-Normal daily hair loss is normal, but a sudden rise in hair loss while washing or combing can signal a need for underlying nutritional inadequacies.
+Some daily hair loss is normal, but a sudden increase in hair loss may indicate underlying nutritional deficiencies.
 Malnutrition robs the body of the fundamental building blocks it requires to keep hair strong and healthy.

 3. Constantly Feeling Hungry